efritz/blog/content/articles/2017-08-12-charon-simulator.md

 Perhaps your system has components that are very sensitive to bursty requests, and an increase of requests signifies client malintent.
 In this scenario, you would want to deny greedy clients future access to critical resources.
 This can be done by making a *prison tier*.
 Such a tier, once entered, has a very long active period and a very low limit.
 Once a user bursts into this tier, they are trapped without the ability to make a grantable request for as long as the tier is active.

-In this configuration, once a client bursts into a higher tier they are effectively banned from teh system for fifteen seconds.
+In this configuration, once a client bursts into a higher tier they are effectively banned from the system for fifteen seconds.

-#### <a href="/charon-simulator?tiers=50,60,60,3540&name=Batch%20Processing" target="_blank_">Limits for batch processing</a>
+#### <a href="/charon-simulator?tiers=50,60,60,600&name=Batch%20Processing" target="_blank_">Limits for batch processing</a>

 Many systems run periodically and spend the vast majority of their time idle.
 For example, a nightly reporting system will typically make requests to an API for a ten-minute span once a day.
-A tier can be configured to have a fairly generous limit within that window, and the cooldown can last for the remainder of the twenty-four hours.
+A tier can be configured to have a fairly generous limit for the window the job is expected to run, and then enter cooldown for the remainder of the twenty-four hour period to prevent additional requests until the next job runs.

-In this configuration, the first request will trigger the start of a one-minute window.
-Fifty requests can be made in this time, after which no additional requests can be made for an hour.
+In this example configuration, the first request will trigger the start of a one-minute window.
+Fifty requests can be made in this time, after which no additional requests can be made for another ten minutes.